Strauss-Kahn's wife wins French woman of the year poll

 In the CSA poll for on-line women's magazine Terrafemina, Sinclair won the "Woman of the Year" title with a first-place score of 25 percent, far ahead of President Nicolas Sarkozy's wife, singer and former supermodel Carla Bruni, who scored 16 percent.

-Strauss-Kahn was runaway favourite to become France's next president until the May 14 arrest dashed his IMF career and French political ambitions.
+Strauss-Kahn was runaway favorite to become France's next president until the May 14 arrest dashed his IMF career and French political ambitions.

 Sinclair has stood behind Strauss-Kahn since the U.S. incident and his return to France, where controversy continues to plague him despite the fact that public prosecutors shelved a separate sex assault complaint against him by French writer Tristane Banon.